SashaNullptr/How-To-Poweredge-1950-III/docs/provisioning/index.md

 ## Mounting HDDs

 By default only the small 120 GB partition that holds the OS will be mounted on boot.
-We need to set up mount points for our 2.6 TB RAID 5 array and the independent 2 TB HDD.
+We need to set up mount points for our 2.6 TB RAID 5 array and 2 TB HDD and configure the system to mount both drives during boot.